 Shock absorbers designed for particular applications like racing have specific dampening rates to optimize their performance under the conditions common to that racing discipline.

 If the dampening is too TIGHT, the tires will not be able to maintain proper contact with the race track surface, resulting in an OVERDAMPENED shock condition.
-If the shock dampening is too LOOSE, the suspension will move too quickly, likewise causing the tires lose contact.
+If the shock dampening is too LOOSE, the suspension will move too quickly, likewise causing the tires to lose contact.

 The appropriate shock absorber for any driving application will achieve CRITICAL DAMPENING (a perfect balance), and will provide just enough control without any suspension cycling.
 The easiest way to achieve this critical dampening is with single or double-adjustable shock absorbers.